cjbt/pointguardbattles/README.md

 # pointguardbattles
 Practce.
 Practice..
-Talkin about pracitce..!
-This game was made for javascript class practice.
+We're talkin about pracitce..!
+NOT THE GAME!
+Not this game that was made for me to practice javascript classes.